-The Holly Park Way and the High 5 - 'The Helping Hands.' should be displayed around the school and children should be reminded of it regularly in assembly
+The Holly Park Way and the High 5 - 'The Helping Hands.' are displayed around the school and children should be reminded of it regularly in assembly and in class.

-6. Class Rules
+9. Class Charters

-- 6.1 At the beginning of each year, class teachers discuss the Code of Conduct and The Holly Park Way with their classes, and draw up a list of Class Rules.
-These Classroom rules link with the Code of Conduct and should be written in child appropriate language.
-These rules support the Code of Conduct by identifying their relevance in terms of age and experience to each of the classes. - 6.2The Code of Conduct, The Holly Park Way and the Rights Respecting Class charters should be displayed clearly in classrooms, and are used as a tool for managing behaviour.
+At the beginning of each year, class teachers discuss the Holly Park Way with their classes along with the Convention Of The Rights of the Child.
+Class Charters should be displayed clearly in classrooms, and are used as a tool for managing behaviour.